Over 900 civilians dead around Kyiv, Russia vows new attacks | Law-Order

 Ukrainian officials have not confirmed striking targets in Russia, and the reports could not be independently verified.

-"A flagship' russian warship is a worthy diving site.
+"A flagship' Russian warship is a worthy diving site.
 We have one more diving spot in the Black Sea now.
-Will definitely visit the wreck after our victory in the war," Ukrainian Defense Minister Oleksiy Reznikov tweeted Friday.
+Will definitely visit the wreck after our victory in the war," Ukrainian Defence Minister Oleksiy Reznikov tweeted Friday.

 Russia's warning of renewed airstrikes did not stop Kyiv residents from taking advantage of a sunny and slightly warmer spring Friday as the weekend approached.
 More people than usual were out on the streets, walking dogs, riding electric scooters, and strolling hand in hand.